chrisdiguida/colorPaletteGeneratorApp/README.md

 **API Swagger: https://api-color-palette-generator.azurewebsites.net/swagger/index.html**

-This project consists of Color Palette Generator.
+This project consists of a Color Palette Generator.
 By inserting a HEX color, it is possible to obtain a color palette based on the color, examples of how the generated colors would look like in some UI components and the possibility to export the generated palette as CSS variables.

 ## Tech Stack